 Creative Bloq was founded in 2012, and we're proud to be celebrating our 10th anniversary in 2022.
 Over the years, we've been the home of legacy magazines Computer Arts, net, Web Designer and 3D Artist; today, we're the online space of leading 2D and 3D art magazines, ImagineFX and 3D World, respectively.

-Kerrie Hughes is Editor at Creative Bloq (currently on maternity leave).
-One of the original CB crew, Kerrie joined the team back in 2013 after moving from her role as staff writer on 3D World.
-Since then she's written regularly for other creative publications.
-Kerrie's work for Creative Bloq involves managing the team and the site's content, developing and maintaining commercial partnerships, and finding innovative ways to bring Creative Bloq's audience the content they're looking for.
+Kerrie Hughes is Editor at Creative Bloq.
+One of the original CB crew, Kerrie joined the team back in 2012 after moving from her role as staff writer on 3D World.
+Since then she's written regularly for other creative publications, including ImagineFX and T3.
+Kerrie's role on Creative Bloq involves managing the team and the site's content, developing and maintaining commercial partnerships, and finding innovative ways to bring Creative Bloq's audience the content they're looking for.

 Ian Dean is Digital Arts Editor at Creative Bloq.
 With over 25 years' experience in both print and online journalism, Ian has worked on many leading video game and digital art brands, including ImagineFX magazine and Official PlayStation Magazine.
 Since joining the Creative Bloq team in 2021, Ian combines his loves of gaming and digital art to report on the latest news on NFTs, video game art and tech, as well as his new passion: Cricut.
 In his spare time he doodles in Corel Painter, ArtRage, and Rebelle while finding time to play Xbox and PS5.